-For the practical implementation of the joint power allocation algorithms OJPA and RSJPA, a central processing unit with all the system information may create the look-up table for power allocation.
-The central processing unit may then direct $\textrm{S}$ and $\textrm{D}$ to configure their respective powers at each TS by referring to the look-up table corresponding to the system states.
+For the practical implementation of the joint power allocation algorithms OJPA and RSJPA, a CPU with access to all the system information, fed back from both the source and destination, can generate a look-up table for power allocation.
+The CPU can then instruct the source and destination to configure their respective power levels at each TS based on the look-up table corresponding to the system states.